 \begin{prop} Let $X$ be a normal projective 3-fold over a perfect field of characteristic $p \ge 5$ and $\mathcal{H}$ be an ample line bundle on $X$.
 Suppose that there exists an effective $\Q$-Weil divisor $\Delta$ such that $K_X+\Delta$ is $\Q$-Cartier and $(X, \Delta)$ is strongly $F$-regular and globally $F$-split.
 Then we have

 where $(\Omega_X)_{\mathrm{t.f.}}$ is the torsion free part of the cotangent sheaf $\Omega_X$. \end{prop}

-\begin{proof} By Remark \ref{hierarchy}, the pair $(X, \Delta)$ is klt.
-Then by \cite[Theorem 1.7]{Bir} and \cite{HaWi}, we can take a terminal model $f: Y \to X$ of the klt pair $(X, \Delta)$, that is, $f$ is a projective birational morphism from a normal projective variety $Y$ such that $\Delta_Y : = f^*(K_X+ \Delta)-K_Y$ is effective and $(Y, \Delta_Y)$ is terminal.
-It follows from Lemma \ref{crepant}, Lemma \ref{crepant SFR} and Remark \ref{hierarchy} that $Y$ is globally $F$-split and has only Cohen-Macaulay isolated singularities.
+\begin{proof} First note by Remark \ref{hierarchy} that the pair $(X, \Delta)$ is klt.
+By \cite[Theorem 1.7]{Bir} and \cite{HaWi}, we can take a terminal model $f: Y \to X$ of the klt pair $(X, \Delta)$, that is, $f$ is a projective birational morphism from a normal projective variety $Y$ such that $\Delta_Y : = f^*(K_X+ \Delta)-K_Y$ is effective and $(Y, \Delta_Y)$ is terminal.
+It then follows from Lemma \ref{crepant}, Lemma \ref{crepant SFR} and Remark \ref{hierarchy} that $Y$ is globally $F$-split and has only Cohen-Macaulay isolated singularities.